Guided Selling: The Importance of Curation in Ecommerce Marketing Strategy

-With online sales representing “the lone piece of good news” for Best Buy during the holiday season and today’s announcement that JC Penney will cut 2,000 jobs and close 33 stores, doubt concerning the viability of “big box” retail is increasing.
-Yet no matter the future of Best Buy and JC Penney (or even traditional retail in general), ecommerce marketers would be wise to study and apply what brick-and-mortar stores do best: guided discovery.
+With 25% of American shopping malls expected to close by 2022, doubt concerning the viability of traditional retail is increasing.
+Yet, no matter the future of big box stores or traditional retail in general, those working in the ecommerce digital marketing arena would be wise to study and apply what brick-and-mortar stores do best: guided selling.

 In recent years, increasingly sophisticated data collection and technologies have dramatically improved ecommerce sites’ ability to personalize the user experience.
-The change is reflected in web design itself: just compare Zappos.com of 2014 to the Zappos.com of 2006.
-Whereas limited technology and integration previously forced a “spray and pray” approach, today’s design guides the user toward products he or she should find highly relevant based on previous browsing and purchase behavior.
+The change is reflected in web design itself: just compare Zappos.com of 2006 to Zappos.com of 2020.
+Whereas limited technology and integration previously forced a “spray and pray” approach, today’s design guides the user toward products he or she will likely find highly relevant based on previous browsing and purchasing behavior.

-Guided discovery takes on particular importance for retailers seeking to draw millennials to online storefronts.
-Consider these highlights of millennial shopping behavior from 2013 reports by the Shullman Research Center, the NPD Group and Accenture:
+Guided selling takes on particular importance for retailers seeking to attract millennials to their online storefronts.
+Consider these statistics about millennial shopping habits, compiled by conversion rate experts Invesp: